mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![dashboard_image](./doc/overview.png)

 # Prerequisites:
+- around 120 minutes of time
 - Visual Flow Creator
 - Asset Manager
+- basic javascript knowledge is helpful, but not required
+> This tutorial can be done on a [Start for free tenant](https://siemens.mindsphere.io/en/start)

 # Setup:
 We will simulate three different versions of an industrial machine: